Abhivera/aws_nodejs_cicd/DOCS/auth_api_docs.md

-# 🔐 Authentication API Testing Guide - Step by Step
+# 🔐 Authentication API Testing Guide - Step by Step//

 This comprehensive guide provides step-by-step instructions for testing all authentication API endpoints with actual request/response examples.